jaredstander/j3bot/README.md

 To Do:
 ======

-DONE * Fix http matcher for nokogiri to also scrape titles off of https URLs.

-DONE * Update the topic command with an additive method that appends text to an existing topic.

-* Add a help plugin to list features and uses.
+DONE * Add a help plugin to list features and uses.
+  --> Stop help matching from both answering specific queries.

 * Improve / add cooldowns for things like join greetings.